pgqrs¶

 pgqrs is a postgres-native, library-only durable execution engine.

 Written in Rust with Python bindings.
 Built for Postgres.
-Also supports SQLite and Turso.
+Also supports SQLite, Turso, and S3-backed queues.

 What is Durable Execution?¶